 It’s imperative you contact a personal injury attorney if you have been injured in a hazmat transportation accident.
 You should not be left paying out of pocket for the pain and suffering caused by another’s negligence.

-Hazmat Transportation Regulations
+Hazardous (Hazmat) Transportation Regulations

 The Pipeline and Hazardous Materials Safety Administration (PHMSA) is the governing body responsible for regulating the transportation of hazardous materials.
 There are troves of hazmat regulations, especially when it comes to transportation on public highways.
 For one, all California truck drivers are required to have a CDL and complete the training and testing necessary to transport hazardous materials.

 All hazardous materials being transported are required to be identified with a placard and stored with proper packing.
-Tractor trailers are also required to use a four-digit United Nations number that can be identified by first responders at the scene of an accident.
+Tractor-trailers are also required to use a four-digit United Nations number that can be identified by first responders at the scene of an accident.
 This number notifies police, firefighters and EMS of the toxic chemical involved so they can act accordingly.

 The driver and trucking company are required to abide by these federal guidelines.
 Failing to do so will not only result in federal penalties but also constitutes negligence and may be grounds for a personal injury lawsuit.

-Personal Injury Claim for Hazmat Transportation Accident
+Personal Injury Claims for Hazardous (Hazmat) Transportation Accidents

 You must act fast if you wish to file a personal injury claim in California.
 Under state law, there is a two-year statute of limitations for personal injury claims.
 You will lose your right to compensation if you fail to bring a claim within this time.